rahulshah7/fcc-random-quote-machine/README.md

 ### `npm run deploy`

-Builds app and pushes to gp-pages branch.
+Builds app and pushes to gh-pages branch.

 ---